Mousarcar/-Analysis-of-the-Flight-Ticket-Price-/README.md

-#  Analysis of the flight ticket price
+#  Analysis and Predict The flight ticket price

 > ### Introduction
-* The objective of the study is to analyze the flight booking dataset obtained from **Ease My Trip** website. **Easemytrip** is an internet platform for booking flight tickets, and hence a platform that potential passengers use to buy tickets.
-A thorough study of the data will aid in the discovery of valuable insights that will be of enormous value to passengers.
+* The flight booking dataset obtained from the 'Ease My Trip' website represents an internet platform used by potential passengers to purchase flight tickets.
+A thorough study of this data will help uncover valuable insights that can greatly benefit passengers.
+* ### Problem statement
+* The objective of this project is to analyze how flight ticket prices vary across different columns and identify which columns are most responsible for that.
+Additionally, we have to build a machine learning model that can predict the ticket price for new passengers based on input parameters like airline, source city, destination city, class, and other relevant features.
 > ### Source of dataset
  * We collected the dataset from [kaggle.com](https://www.kaggle.com/datasets/shubhambathwal/flight-price-prediction)